B.S., California Institute of Technology, Ph.D., Princeton University

 Member, The Hong Kong Academy of Sciences

-Chair Professor of Physics, The Hong Kong University of Science and Technology
+Professor Emeritus, The Hong Kong University of Science and Technology

-Website of Prof Ping Sheng at The Hong Kong University of Science and Technology
+Website of Prof Sheng at The Hong Kong University of Science and Technology